-Slow-cooked goulash featuring impressively tender meat and rich, flavour-packed gravy is bound to win favour around the dinner table on cold days.
-A little soured cream stirred into this easy Dutch oven goulash recipe turns it into pure comfort food heaven.
+Slow cooked beef goulash featuring impressively tender meat and rich, flavour-packed gravy is bound to win favour around the dinner table on cold days.
+A little soured cream stirred into this easy Dutch oven goulash recipe at the end turns it into pure comfort food heaven.

 Jump to:

-Rib sticking and deeply satisfying, slow-cooked goulash with meltingly tender beef is one of life’s ultimate comfort foods.
-Let’s be honest, what’s not to relish about a bowlful of succulent slow-cooked beef alongside plenty of peppers and mushrooms all bundled together in a rich and vibrant flavour-packed gravy?
+Rib sticking and deeply satisfying, slow cooked beef goulash with meltingly tender beef is one of life's ultimate comfort foods.
+Let's be honest, what's not to relish about a bowlful of succulent slow cooked beef alongside plenty of peppers and mushrooms all bundled together in a rich and vibrant flavour-packed gravy?

 This easy Dutch oven goulash recipe is well seasoned with mild and gentle spice, but it's definitely not hot.
 Instead, it has an underlying sweetness driven by the abundance of paprika and red peppers, but it's undoubtedly a savoury meal.
 It's perfect served in the cooler months and it freezes well, so making a double batch and storing some for a quick heartwarming meal another night is a great option.

-For more comforting meals try my beef and mushroom stew, minced beef and onion pie, lamb balti or my steak and stilton pie.
+This recipe is one of many deeply delicious dinner recipes on my site - why not take a look at the rest?
+Other comforting meals include beef and mushroom stew, minced beef and onion pie, lamb balti and my steak and stilton pie.

-Paprika is the star ingredient in any goulash recipe.
+Paprika: This is the star ingredient in any goulash recipe.
 But not all paprika is born equal.
 Some people swear by using only Hungarian paprika, which is typically rich with a sweet red pepper flavour.
-But they can range in pungency and heat, so opt for a mild variety for this slow-cooked goulash recipe.
+But they can range in pungency and heat, so opt for a mild variety for this slow cooked beef goulash recipe.

 If you can't get hold of Hungarian paprika don't worry, select an alternative mild & sweet variety and go with that.
 You could also substitute in a little smoked paprika or a dab of hot paprika if you fancy switching up the spice profile.

-The beef should have plenty of connective tissue that will help tenderise it as the goulash slow cooks.
-There’s no need to go for expensive cuts, stewing (chuck) steak is the best option.
+Beef: Stewing steak is the best option as the beef should have plenty of connective tissue that will help tenderise it as the goulash slow cooks.
+There's no need to go for expensive cuts.
 Any particularly large chunks of fat can be trimmed away if desired.

-Worcestershire sauce adds rich depth of flavour and a mild tanginess to this beef goulash.
-This ingredient is easy to find in the UK but if it’s not available around you, opt for soy sauce instead.
+Worcestershire sauce: This adds rich depth of flavour and a mild tanginess to this recipe for beef goulash.
+Worcestershire sauce is easy to find in UK shops but if it's not available around you, opt for soy sauce instead.

-Soured cream completes the dish by adding a slightly tangy yet creamy edge to the flavour.
+Soured cream: This completes the dish by adding a slightly tangy yet creamy edge to the flavour.
 Try serving a little extra spooned on top for a comforting treat.
-If you don’t have it to hand Greek yoghurt makes a great alternative.
+If you don't have it to hand Greek yoghurt makes a great alternative.

-This easy slow-cooked goulash recipe can be made in a Dutch oven or another suitable oven-proof casserole dish with a lid:
+This easy slow cooked beef goulash recipe can be made in a Dutch oven or another suitable oven-proof casserole dish with a lid:

-- Toss the meat in the flour then brown in batches, remove from the pan and set aside
+- Step 1: Toss the meat in the flour then brown in batches, remove from the pan and set aside.

-- Fry the onion and garlic until soft, then add in the mushrooms and peppers and cook for 5 minutes
+- Step 2: Fry the onion and garlic until soft, then add in the mushrooms and peppers and cook for 5 minutes.

-- Add the meat back into the pan along with the tomato puree, Worcestershire sauce, paprika, salt, pepper and the stock.
-Stir well
+- Step 3: Add the meat back into the pan along with the tomato puree, Worcestershire sauce, paprika, salt, pepper and the stock.
+Stir, pop on the lid and cook in the oven for around 3 hours, stirring once or twice.

-- Stir soured cream and parsley in before serving
+- Step 4: Stir soured cream and chopped parsley in before serving.

-You’ll likely need less stock, so begin by adding 175ml (ยพ cup) and top up with more, if necessary, as the end of the cooking time approaches.
+You'll likely need less stock, so begin by adding 175ml (¾ cup) and top up with more, if necessary, as the end of the cooking time approaches.

 Cook for 4-5 hours on medium or 7-8 hours on low.
 Stir in the soured cream and parsley before serving.